devnull-cz/c-prog-lang/modules/arithmetic-promotion-and-conversions.md

 # Arithmetic promotion and conversions

 NOTE: the following is a simplified version of what is in the standard.
 You need to consult the specification if unsure.
+See
+#module c99-standard.md the standard
-See [the standard](/modules/c99-standard.md) for the PDF.
+for the PDF link.

+We already mentioned some of this in an
+#module arithmetic-type-conversions.md Arithmetic type conversions
-We already mentioned some of this in an [Arithmetic type conversions](/modules/arithmetic-type-conversions.md) section but now we will be more specific.
+section but now we will be more specific.

 ## Integer promotion vs integer conversion vs arithmetic conversions